Last official check Jun 21, 8:35 PM

 About the Hong Kong–Shenzhen Border Crossings

-There are six main border crossings between Hong Kong and Shenzhen.
-Queue conditions vary significantly by time of day, day of week, and holidays.
-The official HK Immigration feed reports queue bands rather than exact minute counts, which is why this page uses labels like “Normal”, “Busy”, and “Very Busy”.
+There are six main Hong Kong-to-Shenzhen crossings, and the quietest one is not always the one you should use.
+Futian is usually the cleanest first-timer handoff, Shenzhen Bay helps west-side trips, and Huanggang is the 24-hour fallback.
+The official feed reports queue bands rather than exact minute counts, so this page uses labels like “Normal”, “Busy”, and “Very Busy”.